Pax et bonum!

 Hello, and welcome to my site!
 A short biography is listed below and my Blog is available by clicking here.

-Corey Bruns is a Seminarian for the Diocese of Owensboro, Kentucky.
-He is a First Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
+Corey Bruns is a Transitional Deacon and Seminarian for the Diocese of Owensboro, Kentucky.
+He is a Fourth Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
 While he currently lives in Kentucky, Corey was born a triplet into a family of 5 children and a rich line of German Catholic heritage in Quincy, IL.

 Corey graduated Class President from Crittenden County High School in Marion, Kentucky in 2012 and entered seminary the fall of the same year.
 He enjoys woodworking, cooking, gardening, designing websites, photography, playing organ, and videography.

-Corey graduated from Bishop Bruté on May 7th, 2016.
+Corey graduated from Marian University and Bishop Simon Bruté College Seminary on May 7th, 2016.
 While in College Seminary Corey pursued his love of music through organ and voice lessons as well as singing with the Seminary Schola.
 Corey has many interests, one of which is this site.

 During the 2016-2017 school year Corey was blessed to make his Pastoral Year Internship Assignment at the Cathedral of St. Stephen, the Mother Church of Western Kentucky in Owensboro.
 His placement at the Cathedral was one of great joy and learning.
 Corey assisted with and ran the Youth Ministry Program, Assisted with the re-training and development of the Altar Server, Sacristan, & Extraordinary Ministers of Holy Communion Ministries at the Cathedral, Emceed and prepared for Liturgies the Bishop celebrated, played the organ and sang for Masses, visited the sick and homebound, worked with the Diocesan Theology on Tap Committee to plan Young Adult Cookouts/Holy Hours as well as the TOT Season, spoke on Vocations at local schools, emceed the Diocesan Marian Congress, as well as a host of other activities.
 Corey’s time at St. Stephen was one of growth, and joy, as the people there captured his heart.